 Morin Corporation specializes in roll forming of architectural heavy gauge single skin metal wall and roof systems.
-The design for this MTA tower in the heart of NYC was designed to be eye catching, clean and memorable using metal sheets with folded ends.
+The design for this MTA tower in the heart of NYC was designed to be eye-catching, clean, and memorable using metal sheets with folded ends.

 The idea was to utilize the brand colors of the MTA and to clad the tower making it visually appealing for the neighborhood it serves.
 The project appears as a nearly seamless multi-color metal cube and utilizes a technique called 'Swedged’ overlap ends.
-This technique adds a dynamic stability across the flat surface.
+This technique adds dynamic stability across the flat surface.

 - Morin f-18 (18” Wide Flat Panel) 20ga Galvalume with mitered corners